 In most cases, the inclusion of special assessments in the study can complicate the determination of the sale price without significantly improving accuracy.
 Special assessments for a sale should only be reported in eCRV if the buyer paid off delinquent special assessments and delinquent taxes owed on the property.
 These are costs that the buyer assumes in order to complete the transaction and are necessary for understanding the terms of the sale.
-Current and future special assessments that the buyer pays are considered the cost of owning the property rather than the cost of buying the property and do not need to be reported.
+Current and future special assessments that the buyer pays are generally considered the cost of owning the property rather than the cost of buying the property and do not need to be reported.
 This field can be found on the Sales Agreement tab of eCRV.
-See Sale Price Adjustments for information on how special assessments are used in the study.